Chisyeuf/d365-sidepanel-dev-tools/README.md

 ## 2\.
 Update Records
 <img align="right" src="screenshots/jpg/2.UpdateRecords.jpg">

-Save time and effort with updates.
+Save time and effort with creates and updates.

 With this tool, you can update any field of any record on your environment.
 You can even update multiple records at once for bulk updates.